Gramps (software)

-Gramps, formerly GRAMPS (an acronym for Genealogical Research and Analysis Management Programming System), is a free and open-source genealogy software.
+Gramps, formerly GRAMPS (an acronym for Genealogical Research and Analysis Management Programming System), is an open-source and free genealogy software.
 It is developed in Python using PyGObject and utilizes Graphviz to create relationship graphs.

 Gramps represents a form of commons-based peer production, created by genealogists for genealogists.
 Beyond human family trees, the software has been used to create animal pedigree charts and academic genealogies that map mentoring relationships among scientists, physicians, and scholars.

 Features

 Gramps is a widely used offline genealogy software suite.
 Its features include: